Shopify/hydrogen-v1/docs/components/framework/link.md

 ## Scroll restoration

-By default, when a `<Link>` component is clicked, Hydrogen emulates default browser behavior and attempts to restore the scroll position previously used in the visitor's session.
-For new pages, this defaults to scrolling to the top of the page.
+By default, when you click a `<Link>` component, Hydrogen emulates default browser behavior and attempts to restore the scroll position that was previously used in the visitor's session.
+For new pages, the  `<Link>` component defaults to scrolling to the top of the page.

-However, if you are building a user interface that should fetch a new server components request and update the URL but not modify scroll position, then you can disable scroll restoration using the `restoreScroll` prop:
+However, if you want to build a user interface that re-renders server components and updates the URL, but doesn't modify the scroll position, then you can disable scroll restoration using the `scroll` prop:

 {% codeblock file, filename: 'index.server.jsx' %}